devgeek2700/To-Do-List-Using-Redux/README.md

 - ReactJS: For building the user interface and components.
 - Redux: For managing the application's state.
-- Redux Thunk: Middleware for handling asynchronous actions in Redux (optional).
 - HTML/CSS: For structuring the application layout and styling.
 - JavaScript (ES6+): For implementing the application logic.
-- Local Storage: For storing tasks persistently in the browser.

 ## Project Structure